 The timing was just right to capture their feet when they were almost stationary on the boardwalk.
 I took a least a dozen of these boardwalk photos and picked this as one of my favorites for that reason.

-I used several different aperture priority and ISO settings to get a large variety of shutter speeds with the nighttime pictures I took.
+You can use several different aperture priority and ISO settings to get a large variety of shutter speeds with the nighttime pictures you take.